SUPPORT FOR CHILDREN & TEENS

 GRIEF, YOUTH & MENTAL HEALTH

 We offer unlimited individual support sessions for children and youth ages 6-17.
-These sessions are often guided with a take-home, art-based activity related to grief and bereavement.
-Common topics discussed include: Coping Strategies, Support Systems, Expressing Emotions, Other Life Changes, and much more.
+These can last up to 30 minutes via Zoom or telephone.
+Zoom is preferable for those ages 6-12.
+These sessions may be guided by an art-based activity related to grief and bereavement.
+Common topics discussed include Coping Strategies, Support Systems, Expressing Emotions, Other Life Changes, and much more.

 *Referrals from professionals and family members can be made on behalf of youth, however, consent from those 16+ must be provided.